silverstripe/cwp/docs/en/01_Working_with_projects/13_Centralised_logging.md

 ### Field statistics

-You can compute different statistics on your fields, to help you better summarize and understand the data in them.
+You can compute different statistics on your fields, to help you better summarise and understand the data in them.

-The statistical information consist of: total, mean, minimum, maximum, standard deviation, variance, sum, and cardinality.
+The statistical information consists of: total, mean, minimum, maximum, standard deviation, variance, sum, and cardinality.
 On non-numeric fields, you can only see the total amount of messages containing that field, and the cardinality of the field, i.e. the number of unique values it has.